 The solution to this problem is to use the received direct signal levels to map the effective isotropic radiated power (EIRP) of each GPS satellite.
 This is made possible because the direct signal does not undergo any surface scattering which makes the power relatively straightforward to estimate using the basic radar equation.
 With the positions of the CYGNSS receiver and transmitting GPS satellite known it is possible to accurately estimate the propagation path loss.
 Additionally, the zenith antenna gain pattern must be calibrated as a function of the azimuth and elevation of the incoming signal.
-Using these parameters and a calibrate signal to noise level of the tracked direct signals, the EIRP of the GPS satellite can be estimated as a function of geometry.
-This function, generated with numerous direct signal to noise measurements over a range of viewing angles, can then be applied to the reflected signal geometry to provide an estimate of the GPS EIRP in the reflected signal delay Doppler map.
-This value is needed as an input into the Level 1b calibration calculation of the bistatic radar cross section, which is one of the basic surface observable used for wind retrieval.
+Using these parameters, the EIRP of the transmitted GPS signal in the direction of the specular reflection point can be estimated from the measurement of the received direct signal power.
+This value is needed as an input into the Level 1b calibration calculation of the bistatic radar cross section, which is one of the basic surface observables used for wind retrieval.